edgeimpulse/expert-projects/image-projects/dials-and-knob-monitoring-with-computer-vision-raspberry-pi.md

 ---
 description: >-
-  Use machine learning to read analog knobs, in a small Behringer audio console to allow or abort a recording
+  Use machine learning to read analog knobs, in a small Behringer audio console to start or stop a recording.
 ---

 # Knob Eye: Monitor Analog Dials and Knobs with Computer Vision